-The New Lawyer website is designed to make it easy for new lawyers to find information aimed at them including videos, top tips, job opportunities, events, and more.
-It also highlights ISBA benefits including:
+The New Lawyers webpages are designed to make it easy for new lawyers to find information aimed at them including ISBA benefits, job opportunities, events, publications, and more.
+There are also pages with information about:

-- CLE (including a tool to find out MCLE Compliance and Reporting Deadlines)
+- MCLE Requirements for New Lawyers (including a tool to find out MCLE Compliance and Reporting Deadlines)